-Dr. Albert Ribes-Zamora Assistant Professor
+Dr. Albert Ribes-Zamora Associate Professor

 Dr. Albert Ribes-Zamora teaches molecular biology, genetics and introductory biology.

 His research areas include DNA repair and telomeres.

 - Master of Science - Biology - University of Kentucky

 - Doctor of Philosophy - Cell & Molecular Biology - Baylor University

 - Bar-coding the genus Gongora in orchids (2013)